Several skin disorders can result in erythroderma:

 An older term for erythroderma is exfoliative dermatitis.
 This term is rarely used now.

 Erythroderma may start rapidly or slowly.
 At first the entire skin surface becomes red and shiny.
-It may then become scaly, thickened, and sometimes crusted.
+It may then become scaly, thickened, and sometimes crusted and eventually peels.
 The skin is often itchy and may be painful.

 Although many people have a fever, they may feel cold and have chills because so much heat is lost through the inflamed skin.

 Diagnosis of Erythroderma